 After 6 months of development since the Ubuntu 18.04 release, Ubuntu 18.10 Cosmic Cuttlefish has finally been released.
 Ubuntu .04 releases are generally more stable and receive long-term support, hence given the name LTS.
-The .10 releases such as Ubuntu 18.10 spend less time under development and are also supported via updates for only 9 months.
+The .10 releases such as Ubuntu 18.10 spend less time under development and are supported via updates for only 9 months.
 This gives Ubuntu 18.10 until July 2019 after which support will cease to exist and you’ll have to move on to the next Ubuntu release.
 So if you’re on Ubuntu 18.04 and want new features fast, you should upgrade to Ubuntu 18.10.

-Those who don’t like to live dangerously can also switch from Windows to Ubuntu 18.10.
 As with every Ubuntu release, the official flavors including Kubuntu, Lubuntu, Ubuntu Budgie, Ubuntu Kylin, Ubuntu MATE, Ubuntu Studio, and Xubuntu are also available for download.
 These Ubuntu flavors have all been updated to use Ubuntu 18.10 as the base.

 What’s New in Ubuntu 18.10?